waxcio/demo-parent/README.md

 # demo-parent
-spring boot getting starter demo
+this is the parent module that contains all demo sub sub modules

-# module to be included in demo
+# spring boot module to be included in demo
  * Dev Tools
  * Web
  * Security: Oauth2